-Authenticity: the genuineness of an entity which is what it purports to be.
+Authenticity: the trustworthiness of an entity as such.
 An authentic object is one that has not been tampered with or otherwise corrupted.
-Authenticity involves an intact identity, and integrity.
+Authenticity comprises identity and integrity.

-Identity is constituted of the attributes of an object/work that uniquely characterize it and distinguish it from others.
+Identity refers to the attributes of an object/work that uniquely characterize it and distinguish it from others.
 Integrity refers to the wholeness and soundness of an object.
-An object has integrity if it is uncorrupted
+An object has integrity if it is intact and uncorrupted